with C. pneumoniae (including Multiple Sclerosis)

 2) I advised on a woman in her early 40s, a financier.
 She had bizarre mental symptomatology and was quite irrational.
 She had no insight into her illness.
 An MRI scan showed multiple white-matter hyperintensities typical of severe MS, though she had no motor or sensory signs or symptoms.
 She might be said to have had a forme fruste of MS. A C. pneumoniae specific IgA Elisa was morbidly raised (SeroCPquant: Savyon Diagnostics, Israel).
 Interestingly, she had a long history of Crohn's Disease for which she underwent a complete colectomy.
 She refused treatment and lost contact.
 Incidentally, a number of studies have linked Inflammatory Bowel Disease with white-matter hyperintensities in the brain.
 See [Chen M, Lee G et al. Cerebral white matter lesions in patients with Crohn's disease.
 J Neuroimaging.
 2012 Jan;22(1):38-41.]

 3) A girl of 12 presented with profound mental changes with hallucinations and short-term memory loss.
 She was failing at school.
 Her premorbid personality was one of high intelligence and thoughtfulness.
 Interestingly, a few months before the onset of symptoms her class had taken part in reaction-time testing.
 The class had been divided into pairs, the tester and the tested.
 The tester held a metre ruler by one end and released it; the pupil tested had to catch it.
 This girl's reaction time was the slowest in the class by a factor of ten.
+The girl also had a lupus-like rash on her face, involving her cheeks and the bridge of the nose.
 A C. pneumoniae specific IgA Elisa was morbidly raised (SeroCPquant: Savyon Diagnostics, Israel) as was the MIF.
 The girl was treated along the lines given on this site.
 She made a complete recovery with the return of her former intelligent and compassionate nature.
 She is now studying for a higher degree.